 For those who want to go a little further afield, we can suggest Rainforestation Nature Park.
-This award winning attraction is home to a diverse array of creatures, including koalas, dingoes, snakes and lizards as well as having an extensive tropical fruit orchard and providing Army Duck tours through the rainforest.
+This award-winning attraction is home to a diverse array of creatures, including koalas, dingoes, snakes and lizards as well as having an extensive tropical fruit orchard and providing Army Duck tours through the rainforest.
 They are also home to the Pamagirri Aboriginal Experience.
-There’s also Paradise Kuranda Guided Rainforest Walks, where locals will share regional history and point out native plants and animals on a leisurely stroll through the forest.
-Or Kuranda Rainforest Journey’s where you get amongst it on ATV quad bike tours.
+There’s also Paradise Kuranda Guided Rainforest Walks (operates June-November), where your guide will take to a secluded area of rainforest, accessible only via the Kuranda Riverboat, and share history of the area and point out native plants and animals on a leisurely stroll through the rainforest.

 © Kuranda 2023